Original Author: Jones, Bonnie

 Starting social media pages takes time and patience, as it is not going to be an instant success.
 Think about keeping content interesting and relevant to the citizens and occasionally asking them for feedback on something fun such as community events etc. You can even put a link to a formal survey and collect citizens’ feedback that way via an electronic survey (i.e., survey monkey).
 There are endless possibilities for how your city can go about using social media as a means to communicate with citizens- so consider starting small and growing those avenues slowly.
 You can post schedules and notices of meetings, but please make sure there are other places those are posted, as not all citizens will use social media to look for meeting notices and agendas.

 I understand the open records part of Social Media to mean that yes, even your city’s social media page is subject to open records laws.
 What I recommend cities do is to put a message on the FB page that directs any messages or comments requiring dialogue to the city’s website or email address, so the page is informational only.
-I would recommend turning commenting off (if that is an option when you develop your city’s fan page), and being clear that this is for informational purposes only and any issues or complaints need to be sent directly to the city and include the contact information on the page. (see sample C below).
-If for some reason there is a dialogue that will need to be kept for open records purposes, your city can leave the post there (and not delete it) and or make screen prints and file copies in case of future issues.
+I recommend being clear that this is for informational purposes only and any issues or complaints need to be sent directly to the city and include the contact information on the page. (see sample C below).
+If for some reason there is a dialogue that will need to be kept for open records purposes, your city can leave the post there (and not delete it) and make screen prints and file copies in case of future issues.
 I don’t see that being an issue if you actively manage your page.

 You shouldn’t have to do anything special in terms of printing off screens etc., but I am copying Josh Jones, our Attorney that wrote the Open Records Manual for cities.

-A) Here is the City of Franklin’s Social Media Page: https://www.facebook.com/CityOfFranklinand they post a rule sheet about what is allowed on their social media page
+A) Here is the City of Franklin’s Social Media Page: https://www.facebook.com/CityOfFranklin.
+The City's Facebook page includes a rule sheet about what is allowed on their social media page:

 • To provide local citizens with information about government programs and services